PhilipJonasFranz/SnipsCompilerGen2/README.md

  Currently supported statement structures are if, if-else, else, while, do-while, for, switch, break, continue, try/watch, signal and return.

+ You can find more information on the language and the libraries at the [Official Documentation](Snips Documentation.pdf)
 ### The compiler
  The compiler pipeline consists out of various stages: